omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 If you run your own tracker, it needs time to collect all the nodes information among the network, communicate with them to build the graph.
 The longer the tracker is online, the more complete the graph topology information is.

+Please go to the document of [Tracker network](https://omnilaboratory.github.io/obd/#/Architecture?id=tracker-network) to understand how it works.

 <p align="center">
   <img width="768" alt="Global Pool" src="imgs/Matching-Engine.png">